Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 April 2026 02.15.56 UTC
+- WIB: Rabu, 1 April 2026 03.53.56 UTC
-- WITA: Rabu, 1 April 2026 03.15.56 UTC
+- WITA: Rabu, 1 April 2026 04.53.56 UTC
-- WIT: Rabu, 1 April 2026 04.15.56 UTC
+- WIT: Rabu, 1 April 2026 05.53.56 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: success
+Kategori: attitude